kh4rit/kharit.blog/_posts/support/2022-04-15-how-to-solve-bugs-part-1.md

 look for similarities between them.

 Try to map the information users provided about the bug with the data you have in the system.
-Does it align with each other?
+Does it match?

-Of course, as the prerequisite of this step you need some level of understanding of the solution.
-If you don't have it yet, read the corresponding conceptual and functional documentation or ask teammates to transfer the knowledge to you.
+Of course, as a prerequisite of this step you need some level of understanding of the solution.
+If you don't have it yet, read the corresponding conceptual and functional documentation or ask team members to transfer the knowledge to you.

 ## Step 3.
 Try to reproduce in the test landscape